 Taking the gist out of lengthy PDFs is definitely no child’s play.
 The best practice would be not to load microlearning modules with excess content.
 You can provide access to detailed descriptions and other nice-to-know content through hyperlinks.
 To reduce cognitive load on the learner, you can opt for images instead of text, as images get registered in the memory faster than words.
 Apart from images, bulleted lists, infographics, a short animation, or a short story can also give you the best learning outcome.

-It is good to consider mobile compatibility while designing a Microlearning course as your workforce can have an easy access to it.
+It is a good practice to consider mobile compatibility while designing a microlearning course, as your workforce can have an easy access to it.
 Especially, your sales reps who are tech savvy and constantly on the move, can go through them anytime, anywhere.
-This provides them the liberty of learning at their own pace and when they need it the most.
+This offers them the liberty of learning at their own pace and when they need it the most.

 Use Moodle for offline access

 Moodle is now compatible with all mobile devices and accessible offline.
-Hence, Microlearning modules can be accessed offline through mobile apps with an offline player.
-Your sales reps can download the Microlearning courses and take them in their down time.
+Hence, microlearning modules can be accessed offline through mobile apps with an offline player.
+Your sales reps can download microlearning courses and take them in their downtime.
 This helps sales reps access the course even from remote areas.

 Microlearning can be an effective training tool when aided with these best practices.
 Hence, develop microlearning modules after analyzing your audience and content, keep them short and to the point by chunking content, and make them available on mobile platforms.
 This will push your training stress to the backseat.